B2. Operations

 Write the number sentences that correspond to the various calculations.

-Ensure that students understand the game.
 Group students in pairs and distribute a copy of Appendices 6.3 and 6.4 to each team.

 Discuss with them the work to be done.
 Make sure they understand what is required.
 Allow sufficient time for them to complete the tasks.

 Note: These tasks test students' understanding of the game and highlight the usefulness of the distributive property of multiplication over addition.
-It is possible, especially in situation 4, that some students will determine a combination that does not use this property, for example: \(24\;{\rm{dots}}\; \times \;5\; = \;\left( {15\;{\rm{dots}}\; \times \;5} \right)\; + \;\left( {15\;{\rm{dots}}\; \times \;3} \right)\; = \;120\;{\rm{dots}}\).
+It is possible, especially in Situation 4, that some students will determine a combination that does not use this property, for example: \(24\;{\rm{dots}}\; \times \;5\; = \;\left( {15\;{\rm{dots}}\; \times \;5} \right)\; + \;\left( {15\;{\rm{dots}}\; \times \;3} \right)\; = \;120\;{\rm{dots}}\).

 However, this combination is valid since the respect of the distributive property is not part of the rules of the game.